jpatter/DSX/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/RStudio2.png"/>](https://www.rstudio.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/shiny.png"/>](https://shiny.rstudio.com/)

-Use IBM’s Data Science Experience (DSX) and Bluemix cloud services to create a working cloud-based application from start to finish.
+Use IBM’s Data Science Experience (DSX) and IBM cloud services to create a working cloud-based application from start to finish.
 Participants will be led through a series of four labs.
 The first three build upon one another so it is important that they are completed in order.

 1. [Lab-1](Lab-1) - The first lab will begin with loading raw delimited data into DB2 Warehouse for Cloud and interacting with that data from a Jupyter notebook in DSX with python.